 New West Burlington TestIowa site the first to partner with a regional health system

-DES MOINES, Iowa (KCRG) - Gov. Reynolds announced a new TestIowa site opening Wednesday in West Burlington, that’s unique for being the first to open in partnership with a regional health system.
+Gov. Reynolds announced a new TestIowa site opening Wednesday in West Burlington, that’s unique for being the first to open in partnership with a regional health system.

 It’s one of four more TestIowa sites opening this week.
 A site in Sioux Center also opens Wednesday, another will open in Marshalltown on Thursday, and another will open Friday in Council Bluffs.